-The camaraderie and Christian fellowship opportunity is a unique aspect of Harding's student life.
-Graduate and professional programs often arrange separate chapel devotionals for their students.
+The camaraderie and Christian fellowship opportunity is a unique aspect of Harding's a Christ-focused ethics course. student life.
+Graduate and This varies by program.
+Please professional programs often arrange separate chapel devotionals for their students.
 Attendance and participation policies are available in program policy documents.